robfatland/nexus/bash/env.md

 # environments

+There are good instructions online for installing various Python distributions.
+Here I am avoiding the full-blown `Anaconda` in favor of `Miniconda`; but there are other options such as `Micromamba` that run faster.

+The environment command associated with Anaconda/Miniconda is [`conda`](https://en.wikipedia.org/wiki/Conda_(package_manager)) which is both an open source package and environment management system and the eponymous utility command.
+It is an alternative or complement to the Python native package manager `pip` (which does not manage environments).
+Both `pip` and `conda` can be used to install packages individually or *en masse* by means of grocery list files:
+`conda env create -f environment.yml` file.
+The corresponding environment configuration file for `pip` is called `requirements.txt`.
+The bulk install command using `pip` is `pip install -r requirements.txt` and the corresponding command for `conda` is

 `conda create/activate` commands -- as well as `venv` paths -- engage Python environments as augmented / customized versions of the default or *base* environment.
 This avoids burdening the base environment with every installed Python package ever grabbed:
 The kitchen sink approach will become overburdened and buggy from version incompatibility issues.